Hepi34/CUEORGBPlugin/README.md

 * ![Rect](/screenshots/rectangle.png)
 * To configure multiple zones, configure them like in the screenshot below.
 * ![Multiple Zones](/screenshots/multiple_zones.png)
 * Please add the same changes to settings.json as well.
 Everything minus the name and the InheritDefault should be the same for both files.
-The OpenRGB settings at thetop of settings.json shouldn't be changed.
+The OpenRGB settings at the top of settings.json shouldn't be changed.
 See the screenshot below for an example configuration of settings.json.
 * ![JSON](/screenshots/settings_json.png)

 # Thirdparty Projects used